 Dr. Brown breaks down the three elements of RED-S and pinpoints what parents need to be aware of to reduce their daughter’s risk of a bone stress injury.

 It is not OK for elite athletes to have irregular periods.

 If a young woman’s periods are irregular — meaning they are sporadic, very far apart or completely absent — it can be a sign that she is not taking in enough calories to support the hormone balance that regulates the menstrual cycle.

 “In some sports, once you’ve reached an elite level, lack of a period is almost seen as a rite of passage,” says Dr. Brown.
 “What it really signals is that there is not enough energy available to support normal reproductive hormonal fluctuations.
 These hormonal changes are tied to development of bone mass.
-Without them bones become weak and injuries, like stress fractures, are a risk.”
+Without them, bones become weak, and injuries are a risk.”

 Not eating enough doesn’t always mean an eating disorder.

 “Young athletes who train several hours a day may have no idea that they’re not taking in enough nutrients and calories to replace what they’re using,” says Dr. Brown.
-“In a lot of cases, an injury like a stress fracture occurs before anyone is aware that there is a nutritional deficiency.”
+“In a lot of cases, a bone stress injury occurs before anyone is aware that there is a nutritional deficiency.”